Museum Studies Standard Course List

 research archives.
 The instructor’s research interests focus on the history of art and archaeology of the ancient Mediterranean world.
 From 2015 to 2017, she was a CLIR/Mellon postdoctoral fellow in data curation at the University of Toronto.
 Most recently, she was a research and metadata assistant in collecting and provenance at the Getty Research Institute, working on digital projects pertaining to the history of collecting and the art market.

-CMST 6703 – Museums and Community Engagement (Spring)
+CMST 6703 – Museums and Community Engagement (Fall)

 CMST 6704 – Museum and Cultural Property (Spring)